azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 |SubscriptionID	|Subscription ID against which these alerts would be setup|
 |Tags |Comma-separated alert tag names which needs to be removed|

 **Note**: This command cleans up all alerts in the resource group 'AzSDKRG'.
-This resource group is used internally by as a container for AzSDK objects.
+This resource group is used internally as a container for AzSDK objects.
 As a result, it is advisable to not add other alerts (or other types of resources) to this RG.

 [Back to top…](Readme.md#contents)
 ### Configure alerts scoped to specific resource groups